mpowers79/portfolio/README.md

 *A Fine-Tuned Llama 3.1 that transforms unstructured game reviews into actionable product insights.*

+This project is a direct application of my thesis, showing how fine-tuning a small model on a **specialized dataset** can create a purpose built tool that outperforms commercial APIs.

 A pipeline to ingest game review data, process it through the LLM, and store structred JSON output in Parquet files *(for easy integration with corporate BI systems)*.

 Interactive web app: Google Play Store review scraper, LLM Triggering & Data Processing, Data Visualization *(sentiment trends, negative topics, top keywords)*